Joe Biden set to formally introduce his national security team in press conference

 Blinken served on the National Security Council during the Clinton administration before becoming staff director for the Senate Foreign Relations Committee when Biden was chair of the panel.
 In the early years of the Obama administration, Blinken returned to the NSC and was Biden's national security adviser when Biden was vice president, then moved to the State Department to serve as deputy to Kerry.

-Associated Press writers Michael Balsamo in Washington, Bill Barrow in Atlanta and Alexandra Jaffe in Wilmington, Delaware, contributed to this report.
+Lee reported from Washington.
+Associated Press writers Michael Balsamo, Robert Burns, and Andrew Taylor in Washington and Bill Barrow in Atlanta contributed to this report.